-You might think that this contradicts values 1 and 2, but having that auto imports from notion to a blog post in markdown allows me to have the benefits that Notion provides without being tied to the platform permanently.
+You might think that this contradicts values 1 and 2, but having a script that auto imports from notion to a blog post in markdown allows me to have the benefits that Notion provides without being tied to the platform permanently.

 This is the final benefit and something that I am new to.
 Unfortunately, you can’t host your own content and do something custom without some tech debt.
-I recently , which means less time for maintaining this blog, so this value became increasingly important.
+I recently started illustrating, which means less time for maintaining this blog, so this value became increasingly important.
 Not using MDX and sticking to the simplicity of markdown is a step in the right direction for me.

 Most of my other ones have taken 6 to 8 hours.
 That’s exactly the difference I was hoping for in this process.
 Thanks to notino-to-md for making the conversion easy!
 Here is the Notion template and the Github Gist of how I did this.
 The gist includes details in the readme.
 If you have similar values and want to chat or have any questions my email is open!

 I will be writing on here more soon!
 I have some exciting changes coming up that I look forward to sharing.
 Merry Christmas in the meantime :)